Concrete Pipe Structural Design Calculator

-Test strength of pipe (Fn): The Structural design calculator test strength of a concrete pipe may be referred to as Fc or Fn Values are specified in BS 5911:2010.
+Test strength of pipe (Fn): The Structural design calculator test strength of a concrete pipe may be referred to as Fc or Fn Values are specified in BS 5911- Part 1: 2021 for a Class 120 pipe being the single strength class used in the UK.
 For a reinforced concrete pipe Fc is the load which the pipe will sustain without developing a crack exceeding 0.30mm in width over a length of 300mm and Fn is the load which the pipe will sustain without collapse, irrespective of crack width.
 However, to further simplify the procedure it is more straightforward to use the maximum test load Fn and apply a factor of safety (Fse) of 1.5 for reinforced pipes.

 Safety (Fse): These are taken to be Fse = 1.5 for reinforced pipes and Fse = 1.25 for unreinforced pipes.
 Pipe with diameter ranges between DN300 to DN600 are always unreinforced.
-In the DN675 to DN900 pipe size range some manufacturers make unreinforced pipes and pipes above DN900 are always reinforced.
+In the pipe size range ≥ DN675 some manufacturers make unreinforced pipes.
+Designers and specifiers should check availability with the pipe manufacturers.

 Click on illustrations to enlarge

 Using the Structural Design Calculator:The Structural Design Calculator (below) incorporates different values for We and Fn depending on the type of pipe, cover depth, and activity above ground.
 The Structural Design Calculator also carries out the basic calculations associated with the formulae above.